-Dr. Ashley Gorman is a neuropsychologist specializing in adults.
-She has experience in comprehensive neuropsychological evaluations of a wide range of cognitive problems resulting from dementia, stroke, cerebrovascular disease, concussion/traumatic brain injury, psychiatric disorders, ADHD, learning disorders, and other medical conditions.
-These evaluations consist of a thorough assessment of cognitive and/or emotional functioning, including memory, processing speed, attention, visuospatial function, problem solving, reasoning, and/or academic abilities.
+Dr. Ashley Gorman is a board-certified neuropsychologist specializing in adolescents and adults.
 She works closely with patients, their families, medical providers, and/or academic institutions in order to assist in making an accurate diagnosis and formulating an appropriate treatment plan.

 973-257-9000 ext.
 218